bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ### Validating Kafka messages

 In traditional Kafka, brokers are simple data pipes — they have no understanding of what data traverses them.
-Though this simplicity helped Kafka gain ubiquity, most data sent through Kafka topics is structured and should follow a schema.Using [Bufstream](../../bufstream/) — the Kafka-compatible message queue built for the data lakehouse era — you can add Protovalidate rule enforcement to broker-side schema awareness.
+Though this simplicity helped Kafka gain ubiquity, most data sent through Kafka topics is structured and should follow a schema.

+Using [Bufstream](../../bufstream/) — the Kafka-compatible message queue built for the data lakehouse era — you can add Protovalidate rule enforcement to broker-side schema awareness.
 With a Bufstream broker already using the [Buf Schema Registry's Confluent Schema Registry support](../../bsr/csr/overview/), enabling Protovalidate is a two-line configuration change within `data_enforcement`:

 ::: info Bufstream Configuration YAML